-Allegations of historic sexual offences are treated seriously by the investigation authorities, regardless of the amount of time that has passed from when the alleged incident(s) took place to the matter being reported.
+Historical sexual abuse allegations are treated seriously by the investigation authorities, regardless of the amount of time that has passed from when the alleged incident(s) took place to the matter being reported.
 No time limit applies to the reporting of sexual offences.
 However, where a considerable amount of time has passed and we believe this means it is no longer possible for you to have a fair trial, we are likely to make an application to the court for the case to be dropped.

 When a historical sex offence accusation is made, the police and prosecution service will aim to look for evidence to corroborate the complainant's account.
 This might involve searching through files from schools and local authorities to find relevant information.
 They will also contact and speak with potential witnesses and find out if there are any other possible victims.

 If you are under police investigation, your home could be searched and you will be asked to attend the police station for an interview.
 You are entitled to have a solicitor present with you when being questioned by the police, and it is essential that you do to ensure you are made fully aware of your rights.